swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 So far, the initialization process was fairly straight forward.
 We only needed to find a way to initialize the stored properties, and that's it.
 There is one more step though that is necessary to make distributed actors work: "ready-ing" the actor.

 As the actor becomes fully initialized, the type system allows escaping its `self` through method calls or closures.
-This can lead to unsafe access patterns, but those are discussed and prevented by [SE-0327: On Actor Initialization](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md).
-Distributed actor initializers are subject to the same rules as outlined in that proposal.
-In addition to that, in order for distributed actors to be able to escape through distributed calls made during their initializer, a system must carefully manage IDs that have been assigned but are not "ready" yet.

-Readying is done automatically by code synthesized into the distributed actor's non-delegating initializers, and takes the shape of an `self.actorSystem.actorReady(self)` call, injected at appropriate spots in the initializer.
+There are a number of rules which govern the isolation state of `self` of any actor during its initializer, which are fully explained in: [SE-0327: On Actor Initialization](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md).
+Distributed actor initializers are subject to the same rules, and in addition to that they inject the an `actorReady(self)` at the point where self would have become nonisolated under the rules explained in SE-0327.

 This call is necessary in order for the distributed actor system to be able to resolve an incoming `ID` (that it knows, since it assigned it) to a specific distributed actor instance (which it does not know, until `actorReady` is called on the system).
 This means that there is a state between the `assignID` and `actorReady` calls, during which the actor system cannot yet properly resolve the actor.

-In this section we will discuss the exact semantics of readying actors, how systems must implement and handle these `actorReady` calls, and where exactly they are invoked during from any distributed actor initializer.

-Thanks to the flow-based isolation checking in actor initializers implemented in [SE-0327: On Actor Initialization](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md) we are able to reuse the same mechanisms to implement where the actor ready call must be made.
-The simple rule as to where the actor becomes ready is:

-- A distributed actor becomes "ready", and transparently invokes `actorSystem.ready(self)`, during its non-delegating initializer just _before_ the actor's `self` first escaping use, or at the end of the initializer if no explicit escape is found.
+A distributed actor becomes "ready", and transparently invokes `actorSystem.ready(self)`, during its non-delegating initializer just _before_ the actor's `self` first escaping use, or at the end of the initializer if no explicit escape is found.

-This rule is not only simple and consistent between synchronous and asynchronous initializers, it is also safe from any local data-races as the self escaped to the ready call is not isolated either.
+This rule is not only simple to remember, but also consistent between synchronous and asynchronous initializers.
 The rule plays also very well with the flow-isolation treatment of self in plain actors.

 The following snippets illustrate where the ready call is emitted by the compiler: